 - Encourage sharing of feelings and talk about what’s normal.

 - Explain that even though parents have less time for the siblings during treatment, they are still loved and valued just as much as the sick child.

 - Try to keep daily life at home as normal as possible.

 - When possible, let the sibling help choose where to go after school and have a voice in who they prefer to care for them when a parent can’t be there.

 - Provide assurance that the family will be able to handle the crisis.

 - Encourage teens to keep up their usual involvement in school and other activities.

-- Don’t expect your teen to take on caregiving, housekeeping, and other difficult tasks.
+- Ask your teen to help out at home, but don’t expect your teen to take on all the caregiving, housekeeping, and other difficult tasks that need to be managed.
 Talk with the cancer care team about your family situation and see if you can get other help.